 - Sprinkle of fleur de sel

-- Thaw phyllo dough by package instructions, you’ll need both rolls as most packages have two rolls separately packaged.
+- Thaw the phyllo dough by package instructions, you’ll need both rolls as most packages have two rolls separately packaged.

 - Lightly spray a 9×13 baking dish with cooking spray.